yyarmoshyk/tech-notes.net/src/_posts/FTP/2014-07-29-use-lftp-for-file-exchange.md

 ---
 id: 1325
-title: Использование lftp для обмена файлами с ftp сервером в Linux
+title: Usage of lftp to work with files on ftp server from Linux
 date: 2014-07-29T09:09:44+00:00
 author: admin